-The how, why, and who of churn that your headline number leads you to is what’s important about your overall churn rate.
-When calculating churn you’re doing so in order to achieve a greater understanding of your customers, and why they leave your product.
-Improve that, and you’ll improve retention rates to strengthen your business for the long-term.
+The how, why, and who of churn your headline number leads you to is what’s important about your overall churn rate.
+When calculating churn rate, you’re doing so to better understandyour customers and why they leave your product.
+Improve that, and you’ll improve retention rates to strengthen your business for the long term.

 To calculate your churn rate, divide churned customers over a period of time by the number of customers you had at the start of that period.
 While overly simplistic, this allows you to focus on churn by cohort and analyze the cause — instead of debating between overly complex methods to analyze churn.

 Steve Noble, a data specialist at Shopify, outlined 4 basic ways to calculate churn rate: (1) Simple, (2) Adjusted, (3) Predictive and (4) the method he ultimately settled on.
 We’ll walk you through these increasingly complex churn rate calculations.

 You’ll see the same constants throughout these examples:

 ChurnedCustomersis the number of customers that churned in the time window.

 nis the number of days in your chosen time frame.
 When calculating over a month,